Boy Rist

 Boy Roald Rist (1 January 1912 – 16 November 1972) was a member of the Norwegian resistance movement during the German occupation of Norway in World War II.
-He was an naval officer, and a member Norwegian Independent Company 1 a part of Special Operations Executive (SOE).
+He was a naval officer, and a member Norwegian Independent Company 1 a part of Special Operations Executive (SOE).
 He was awarded the War Cross with sword, Norway's highest award.

 Background

-Rist hailed from Vestvågøy in the Lofoten Islands.
+Rist hailed from Gravdal in Hol Municipality (now Vestvågøy Municipality) in the Lofoten Islands.
 After primary school, he completed (in 1929) the seaman's course on Statsraad Lehmkuhl and started serving on vessels in international trade.
 In 1935 he took the exams for the coastal skipper certificate, and from 1936 to 1939 he worked as a fishmonger and a farmer.

-From October 1939 Rist served on Heimdal, which had been mobilised to safeguard Norwegian neutrality.
+From October 1939, Rist served on Heimdal, which had been mobilised to safeguard Norwegian neutrality.

 Second World War

 When the Germans attacked Norway on 9 April 1940, Rist was still in service on Heimdal.
 He took part in the fighting in northern Norway.
 Left Tromsø 6 June, escape to England via Shetland - Scotland, Rosyth Naval Station, Edinburgh before he came over to the UK.
 During World War II served Rist in the Navy, where he sailed in convoy and served on Corvette and Motor Torpedo Boat (MTB).